SpielmeisterCom/spellCore/docs/guides/intro_framework_overview/README.md

-# Getting started with SpellJS
+# Overview of SpellJS

-SpellJS is a cross-platform middleware with integrated editor
+SpellJS is a cross-platform middleware for

 The editor runs completely in the browser